blacktop/docker-cuckoo/docs/virtualbox.md

 1000
 ```

 > You can rebuild cuckoo, api and web docker images with a different uid by changing `docker-compose.vbox.yml` build argument `DEFAULT_CUCKOO_UID` or just uncomment and set `CUCKOO_UID` environment variable accordingly in `vbox/config-file.env`.
+What's the difference?
+The latter allows you to not spend time rebuilding image, but will add overhead to containers restart time.